Texas A&M University–San Antonio: Academic facilities

 Positioned central in the development, the Central Academic Building is the landmark building of the campus.
-The four-story, 207347 sqft building opened in 2011 and was designed with elements inspired by a cathedral in Granada, Spain.
+The four-story, 207347 sqft building opened in 2014 and was designed with elements inspired by a cathedral in Granada, Spain.
 The structure features a four-story arch, embossed copper-clad main entry doors, decorative tile mosaic accents, and covered terraces.
 The building houses multiple student service offices, classroom and lecture hall space, library and quiet study areas, food court/cafe and campus book store.
 Attached to the CAB, the 420-seat Auditorium features space for performances, concerts, presentations and events.

 Announced in 2012, the 23000 sqft Patriots' Casa became the second building constructed on the campus.
 Designed in Mission Style and heavily inspired by Mission San Juan and Mission Espada, the facility features veteran support service offices and behavioral health services, as well as lab space, ceremony space, and ROTC office.

 The 90347 sqft Senator Frank L. Madla Building, originally constructed as the Multi-purpose Building, includes classroom and lab space, dining hall, permanent location of the university bookstore faculty offices, and the university police center.
 The building is named in honor of Senator Frank L. Madla for his legislative and public push efforts in the 1990s and early 2000s to establish a general academic teaching institution on the South Side of San Antonio.

 A&M-SA opened the Science & Technology Building with the Grand Opening held on September 25, 2018.
 The state-of-the-art STEM focused 140000 sqft facility houses two dozen classrooms and a dozen laboratories.
 It also houses the Mays Center for Experiential Learning and Community Engagement, supported by a $5 million gift from the Mays Family Foundation.

-Residence life
+Residence Life

 The university established its first residence hall, Esperanza Hall, with a capacity of 382, in fall 2017.
-At that point students with credit hours below 30 and those in their first years must live in the building.
+At that point, students with credit hours below 30 and those in their first year must live in the building.
 After reaching 50% capacity in the first year of operation, the hall reached max capacity by Fall 2018.
 Some residential students criticized the university for the lack of after-hours dining options.
-As of 2019 all three university dining halls closed after 8:00 pm combined with the estimated thirty minutes round-trip to fast food restaurants.
-According to President Teniente-Matson "Nearly all students at Texas A&M University-San Antonio are working full-time while pursuing their educations."
+As of 2019 all three university dining halls closed after 8:00 pm, combined with the estimated thirty minutes round-trip to fast food restaurants.
+According to President Teniente-Matson, "Nearly all students at Texas A&M University-San Antonio are working full-time while pursuing their educations."

 Because of a large overflow in housing applicants for the 2021–2022 school year, A&M–San Antonio offered students rooms in three Southside hotels for the fall semester.

+In 2024 Texas A&M University-San Antonio announced the upcoming opening of Estrella Hall, its second on-campus residence hall, slated for fall 2024.
+Spanish for the word "star," Estrella Hall joins Esperanza Hall (Spanish for "hope") to offer a combined 744 beds for A&M-San Antonio students.